 INGREDIENTS - Rosemary Yogurt Dip

 ~ 1.5 - 2 cups thick, whole milk yogurt*

 2 - 4 tbsp Daphnis and Chloe dry rosemary leaves, crushed

 1 - 2 tbsp good quality olive oil

 bread for dipping

-*Try to use thick yogurt (thicker than pictured here) to achieve ultimate dipping ratios!
+*Try to use thick yogurt to achieve ultimate dipping ratios!
 In the US I often use good quality Icelandic skyr (whole or 4% milk fat) or something similar, which is easily accessible.
+Regular whole milk yogurt is also great, but preferable to serve chilled out of the refrigerator.
 You can also take regular yogurt and strain ahead in a cheesecloth.

-Crush the rosemary leaves in a mortar and pestle until crushed into small pieces but not too powdery.
-If you’re making this dip ‘impromptu’ you can also crush the leaves by hand but try to make the pieces tiny.
+Crush the rosemary leaves in a mortar and pestle until crushed into tiny pieces but not too powdery.
+If you’re making this dip ‘impromptu’ you can also crush the leaves by hand but try to make the pieces small.

 Top with a generous amount of the crushed rosemary leaves, ~ 2 - 3 tbsp.
 Then top with a generous dash of olive oil.
 Add more leaves to taste as you dip your bread and enjoy!